oschwengers/referenceseeker/README.md

 ## Installation
-To setup refseekr just do the followng:
+To setup ReferenceSeeker just do the following:
 1. clone the latest version of the repository
-2. set REFERENCE_SEEKER_HOME environment variable to the repository directory
+2. set REFERENCE_SEEKER_HOME environment variable pointing to the repository directory
-3. download and extract the database or create it yourself
+3. download and extract the databases or create one yourself

 Example:
 ```